tdaff/automation/running.rst

    coordinates for each atom.
 As faps requires periodicity the structure is placed in the box defined by the ``default_cell`` option.

+   To specify charges in the ``.xyz`` put them in a fifth field on the atom line, ``atom_type x.x y.y z.z cha.rge``.
+Values that cannot be parsed as a number will fail silently and have an initial charge of 0.0.

 ------------
 Config files